-Applications received from broker/dealer/business organizations are reviewed by the cash management and debt service supervisor and budget and finance manager for completeness and conformity with the County's investment policy.
+Applications received from broker/dealer/business organizations are reviewed by the investment analyst, manager-cash management and debt service, and director of fiscal operations for completeness and conformity with the County's investment policy.
 Acceptable applications are recommended to the county auditor for review and approval.
 The county auditor reviews the application and if approved, an item is placed on the Commissioners Court agenda for the court to approve or disapprove adding the broker/dealer to the County's authorized list.
 To be recommended for approval, a broker/dealer/business organization must meet and demonstrate the following criteria: